x1ao4/theme-music-manager-for-plex/README.md

 - Make sure you've provided the correct Plex server address and X-Plex-Token.
 - Make sure you've provided the correct Plex metadata directory.
 You can refer to [here](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/) to find your `Plex Media Server` folder, the `Metadata` folder is under this directory.
 - The script only supports Chinese and English.
 Make sure you have set the correct language.
+- The size of the uploaded audio file must not exceed 10MB, otherwise, an error will occur and the upload will fail.
 - Do not delete the `uploads` and `themes` folders, but you may delete the `.gitkeep` files inside them.
 - If you want to restore Plex-provided theme music after deleting it, you can first `Unmatch` the item and then `Match` it again to restore the theme music.
 - Since `plex-theme-deleter.py` deletes theme music files through the file system, please run this script on the device where Plex metadata is stored and ensure that the script has sufficient permissions to delete files. (`plex-theme-uploader.py` does not have this restriction)